 Clive whinnied and Emily jumped up, almost banging her head on the low ceiling.
 “I’ve got to go exercise him!” she exclaimed guiltily and heaving up the hatch, disappeared.
 I hurried to the window and watched her as she mounted up and, without looking back up, turned and rode away.

 I resolved to get up early and see if I could watch the hunt from afar.
-The idea of spotting Emily on her mum’s hunter Clive galloping in the distance actually made my heart beat gallop too.
+The idea of spotting Emily on her mum’s hunter, Clive, galloping in the distance actually made my heart gallop, too.